mildlyskilled/mildlyskilled-blog/content/posts/2021-05-06/index.md

     )
 ```

-A point of not here, we have not built in any of the authentication/authorisation yet...
-That will come in subsequent posts but so for the mean time this should suffice for a good jump off point.
+A point of note here, we have not built in any of the authentication/authorisation yet...
+That will come in subsequent posts but for the mean time this should suffice for a good jump off point.

+So what do we have now:

+- Exposing endpoints &#x2713;
+- Receive uploads and persist &#x2713;
+- Parse xml &#x2713;
+- And store the XML and nicely normalised data in a nice database &#x2713;

+Also a last bit on the testing...
+I swapped out the default testing libraries in the http4k installation for kotlintest because I wanted to use the should spec and I also prefer how it uses listeners for setUp and tearDown...
+I like to wipe the database before each test suite for a variety of reasons including avoiding race conditions.

+So in a nutshell, this has been a pretty painless process so far and I am happy I have taken this on, because it gives new a new option to quickly build out lightweight backend services.
+Once again if you would like to look at the code that I produced for this it is all here at [https://github.com/mildlyskilled/reader](https://github.com/mildlyskilled/reader).
+I can see this being used as some end to end test harness, or even for a function as a service offering.
+In my next post I will write about how I am going about securing this reader service, how to retrieve news items, and perhaps jump into the scaffolding the mobile application.

 [^1]: https://www.http4k.org/documentation/